How to Apply

 Please review the SAR for processing comments and to verify the accuracy of the information and to make corrections if necessary.

-If estimated tax information is used, MCPHS encourages all students and families to return to their FAFSA and utilize the IRS Data Retrieval Process to import verified student and/or parent tax information.
-The following timeframe applies to the availability of your 2012 federal tax data after you have filed:
+If estimated tax information is used, MCPHS University encourages all students and families to return to their FAFSA and utilize the IRS Data Retrieval Process to import verified student and/or parent tax information.
+The following timeframe applies to the availability of your 2013 federal tax data after you have filed:

-- Electronic tax filers should allow 2 weeks from filing date.
+- Electronic tax filers should allow two weeks from filing date.

-- Paper tax filers should allow 6-8 weeks from filing date.
+- Paper tax filers should allow six to eight weeks from filing date.

 Please note that certain tax filing statuses make you ineligible to use the IRS Data Retrieval Process.